Blok DM-03

-The Blok DM-03 (Блок ДМ-03, GRAU index: 11S861-03), is a Russian upper stage used as an optional fourth stage on the Proton-M and Angara A5 heavy-lift rockets.
+The Blok DM-03 (Блок ДМ-03, GRAU index: 11S861-03), is a Russian upper stage used as an optional fourth stage on the Angara A5 heavy-lift rocket.
 Three have been launched, the first in December 2010; the first two launches failed before fourth stage ignition, the first as a result of a problem with the Blok DM's fuel load.
 Some versions are also known as Orion.

 Initial versions of the Blok DM-03 are powered by a single RD-58M engine, burning RG-1 and liquid oxygen.
 The last evolution is powered by the improved RD-58MF, a less powerful but more efficient evolution of the venerable engine.
 It can carry 25% more propellant than the Blok DM-2, which it replaced as a Proton upper stage for some government launches.
 However most government launches and all commercial missions use the Briz-M instead.
 The payloads for the first two Blok DM-03 launches were groups of three Uragan-M satellites for the GLONASS programme, with further missions slated to carry three more Uragan-M satellites, and two Ekspress satellites on separate launches.
 The Blok DM can inject payloads into orbit more accurately than the Briz-M, making it better suited for launching satellites such as the Uragan-M which lack apogee motors.

 When production ended in 2012, five Blok DM-03 stages had been produced by RKK Energia, for use on Proton and potentially Zenit rockets.
 A new version of the upper stage is expected to be introduced once the five launches are complete; all five DM-03s have been slated for Proton launches between 2010 and 2015.
 During a November 2014 interview, Vladimir Kolmykov, the Deputy General Director of the Chemical Division of Krasnoyarsk Machine-Building Plant, stated that the production of Block-DM was suspended during that year, but work on the stage and development of the RD-58MF resumed during 2015.